Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-The main goal of this specification is to define the interoperability points between an [=ingest source=] and a [=receiving entity=] that typically reside in the cloud.
+The main goal of this specification is to define the interoperability points between an [=ingest source=] and a [=receiving entity=] that typically reside in the cloud or network.
 This specification does not impose any new constraints or requirements to clients that consume media streams.

 Live media ingest happens between an [=ingest source=] such as a